analytixncs/naviga-analytics-docs/docs/informer/informer-mappings-ar-invoices.md

 It will depend on your report's needs.
 The relationship between the two mappings is a many to many.

 This means that one Invoice could have multiple payments being used to pay it down OR one payment could be used to pay multiple invoices.

+### Prepayment Tracking in AD Internet Campaigns

+**AD Internet Campaigns** tracks Prepayment Amount (F71) and Prepayment Applied Amount (F460) for each Prepayment ID (F69).
+F460 starts at zero and as the Campaign gets billed, increases up to full value of F71.

+How much is left to *Prepay* on a Campaign is a complex calc: I believe it is (Campaign Amount – Billed Amount) – (Prepayment Amount – Applied Amount) In other words, Unbilled Campaign Amount less Unapplied Prepayment Amount.
+This is because if an amount has been billed, then one cannot *prepay* against it, even if the Invoice has not been paid.
+This can happen when billing is done before the first Prepayment is added.

+Relying on AR Cash would leave out Prepayments by Credit Memo (including Trade Contracts).
+Also one Cash Receipt can pay for multiple Campaigns, plus have leftover COA, so “PP” as an indicator is loosely defined (but it does mean prepayment).